 1. Build Your Influence:

-Influence is the most valuable return that you can generate from content marketing.
-When you put your content out there you earn traction.
+Influence is the most valuable return you can generate from content marketing.
+When you put your content out there, you earn traction.
 This continuous traction gives you influence over your audience.
-You can use this influence to direct your audience to take a specific action whether it is a signup for a newsletter, sharing an article or pressing the buy button.
-Once you become the trusted knowledge source of your target market you can easily move them through the conversion funnel and generate revenue.
+You can use this influence to direct your audience to take a specific action, whether it is a sign-up for a newsletter, sharing an article, or pressing the buy button.
+Once you become the trusted knowledge source of your target market, you can easily move them through the conversion funnel and generate revenue.

 2. Generates Leads:

 Content marketing costs 62% less than outbound marketing and brings 3X more leads.

 Lead generation is a very crucial part of sales and marketing.
 With spam laws getting stringent marketers to need to move towards permission-based marketing.
 Content marketing involves enticing website visitors with offers like free eBooks to get their email addresses.
 This gives you the contact details of your target market.
 You can even get details like a phone number, website URL, company name, position, etc. to enrich your lead database.
 This information about individuals in your target market can prove valuable in converting them into customers.